Predicting liquid properties and behavior via droplet pinch-off and machine learning: Machine learning results

 Model~3 is the multitask setting, predicting both viscosity and surface tension together.
 Our MLP yields $R^2_\mu = 0.9361$ for viscosity and $R^2_\sigma = 0.9854$ for surface tension.
 The XGBoost version of the same task improves the numbers to $R^2_\mu = 0.9831$ and $R^2_\sigma = 0.9995$ (Fig.~\ref{fig:xgb_results}c and~\ref{fig:xgb_results}d).
 Despite having to predict two parameters simultaneously, the multi-task setting maintains essentially the same fidelity as the single-task models.

 Model~4 differs from the others in that it predicts the \emph{shape} (the latent vector) directly from physical parameters, without any image as input.
 Using the MLP, we previously obtained $R^2 = 0.9145$ on the test set when comparing predicted latent vector.
 The XGBoost model reaches $R^2 = 0.9713$ in the normalized latent space.
 Because the decoder is a nonlinear map from latent coordinates to pixels, part of this advantage is smoothed out after decoding, but the high latent-space $R^2$ confirms that a large fraction of the image variability can be explained directly from the physical descriptors.
-Representative predictions are shown in Fig.~\ref{fig:04}a and Fig.~\ref{fig:04}b , we can see MLP and XGBoost models obtained good prediction.
+Representative predictions are shown in Fig.~\ref{fig:model4_results}a and Fig.~\ref{fig:model4_results}b, we can see that both MLP and XGBoost models provide good prediction.
 Both models reproduce the global morphology reliably: the bulb radius, neck position, and overall aspect ratio match the ground truth.
 From the differences in the figures, it can be seen that MLP better maintained the continuity of the lines, but slightly underestimated the terminal bulbs, while XGBoost underestimated the thickness of the filament neck.

 We noted that, across all four supervised tasks, both the MLPs and the XGBoost models consistently achieve test-set $R^2 > 0.9$, and in the viscosity case the boosted model is effectively at the noise floor ($R^2 \approx 0.998$).
 This compares favourably with prior work \citep{gaikwad2022process,kim2022design}.
 Remarkably, the tree-based models (XGBoost) match or even slightly outperform the MLPs on several tasks.
-These numbers show that once a good latent vector is available, even a relatively shallow ensemble of boosted trees can exploit it extremely well.
+This is likely because the physical properties in our dataset, e.g. viscosity and surface tension, take only discrete values, determined by the limited categories of liquids used.
+While the models presented here interpolate robustly within the experimentally sampled parameter space, the discrete set of fluid properties used in the training data may limit extrapolation beyond this range.
+While the MLP attempts to learn a smooth, continuous mapping, XGBoost is naturally better suited for capturing piecewise-constant relationships arising from such discrete labels.
+The performance of all 4 models show that once a good latent vector is available, even a relatively shallow ensemble of boosted trees can exploit it extremely well.